Repurposed wooden signs

 Using old wood for hand lettered signs

-Following our meeting and the project brief, research began on the subject matter.
-I knew words would influence the design.
-Returning every now and then over several days, I added and edited the words.
-They had to strike a chord with Ros and Allan.
+Following our meeting outlining the project brief, my research began on the subject matter.
+Writing and editing every now and then over several days, I crafted a few words.
+The words would determine the design direction.
+Would this strike a chord with Ros and Allan?

-I presented my ideas, along with a description of the materials and e-mailed the artwork.
-Both loved the concept and the sentiment.
+I presented my ideas, along with a description of the materials and e-mailed my proposal.
+Ros and Allan loved the concept and the sentiment.
 It was time to make the signs.

 Upcycled signs Dundee